SphereCraft/Second_Brain/000_Second_Brain/Create_GitHub_Action.md

 Then in code
 	test - event name - test CICD
 This shouldn't work, so will need to change text.
-Deploy, and test again Go to the [[Git]] hub and clone the new repo, then into your text editor (yes I've stopped using VS Code to learn [[Neo-vim]], yes another learning curve, but one i feel will benefit me in the long run) to build the CI/CD workflow.
+Deploy, and test again Go to the [Git](/home/jeff/Documents/Second_Brain/000_Second_Brain/Git.md) hub and clone the new repo, then into your text editor (yes I've stopped using VS Code to learn
+[Neo-vim](./neovim.md), yes another learning curve, but one i feel will benefit me in the long run) to build the CI/CD workflow.
 New folder in the repo
 	mkdir (in terminal) lambda
 	cd into it and create a file called lambda_function.py